honeycombio/helm-charts/refinery/README.md

 If you decide to send [Refinery's runtime metrics](https://docs.honeycomb.io/manage-data-volume/refinery/scale-and-troubleshoot/#understanding-refinerys-metrics) to Honeycomb, you will need to give Refinery an API for the team you want those metrics sent to.

-You can obtain your API Key by going to your Account profile page inside of your Honeycomb instance.
+You can obtain your API Key by going to your Account profile page within your Honeycomb instance.

 ```yaml
 # refinery.yaml